 An intimate farewell to a unique historic space, Klockar's Blacksmith Shop in San Francisco.
 Slated for conversion into a retail storefront in February 2017, the building housed both a working forge and the studio of artist Tracy Taylor Grubbs, with whom Hope Mohr has shared a studio practice for several years.

 Through text, movement and music, Precarious (Part 1) (January 2017) activated the space and bore witness to its rich history and uncertain future.
 Audiences were limited to 6 people per show.
 All proceeds went to Drawbridge, an arts program for homeless children.

-Precarious (Part 2) (June 2017) is a movement poem inspired by Klockar's performed at and co-produced by CounterPulse in honor of HMD's 10th anniversary season.
-In collaboration with Shaping SF Walking Tours, and as part of the experience, HMD also presents a pre-show walking tour that begins at Klockar's and ends at CounterPulse Theater (Friday and Saturday only).
+Precarious (Part 2) (June 2017) was a movement poem inspired by Klockar's performed at and co-produced by CounterPulse in honor of HMD's 10th anniversary season.
+In collaboration with Shaping SF Walking Tours, and as part of the experience, HMD also presented a pre-show walking tour that began at Klockar's and ended at CounterPulse Theater.

 Photo of HMD dancers Jane Selna and Karla Quintero at Klockar's by Margo Moritz.